 Step 3: Prep the new dishwasher

-The manual will tell you how to adjust the leveling feet and/or wheels to fit the height of the opening.
-It's easiest to set these before sliding in the dishwasher.
+The manual will tell you how to replace a dishwasher and adjust the leveling feet and/or wheels to fit the height of the opening.
+It’s easiest to set these before sliding in the dishwasher.
 Make minor adjustments after the dishwasher is in.
-But if your kitchen floor is built up (higher than the area where the dishwasher sits), you'll have to adjust the feet after you slide it into the opening.
+But if your kitchen floor is built up (higher than the area where the dishwasher sits), you’ll have to adjust the feet after you slide it into the opening.
 If your dishwasher is equipped with rear wheels without adjusters in the back, you may have to set shims (Photo 7) to raise the back to the height of the finished floor.
-Tack them to the floor so they don't shake loose when the dishwasher runs.
+Tack them to the floor so they don’t shake loose when the dishwasher runs.

 Step 4: Slide the dishwasher in and reconnect it

-Slide the new dishwasher in (Photo 8), grasping it by the sides to avoid denting the front panel.
+For how to install a dishwasher, slide the new dishwasher in (Photo 8), grasping it by the sides to avoid denting the front panel.
 Set the dishwasher in position according to Photos 9 and 10.
-But don't secure it to the countertop yet.
+But don’t secure it to the countertop yet.
 Wait until you make all connections and adjustments.

-Connecting the copper water line so it doesn't leak can be tricky.
+How to install a dishwasher involves connecting the copper water line so it doesn’t leak can be tricky.
 The secret is to align it so it slides straight into the threaded part of the elbow (Photo 11).
-If it's cocked to one side, the compression nut won't thread on right and it'll leak.
+If it’s cocked to one side, the compression nut won’t thread on right and it’ll leak.
 If necessary, turn the elbow on the dishwasher slightly with a wrench to align it, or gently bend copper lines about 8 to 12 in. from the end.